micwa/CardsSuite/README.md

 #### War

 This is the classic game of war.
 The deck is split in two so that you receive half the deck and the opponent the other half.
-Each turn, the top card of the each of the two piles is flipped over and compared.
+Each turn, the top card of each of the two piles is flipped over and compared.
 The player who has the higher card wins that turn, and gets to keep the opponent's card.
 This repeats until one player runs out of cards.
 That player loses, and the player who possesses the whole deck wins.

 Controls:

 * Press `<Enter>` to play the next card
 * Press `p` to pause

-##### Solitaire
+#### Solitaire

 Klondike, or "Solitaire" as it is commonly known in the US, is a singe-player game where the goal is to fill up the four foundation piles so that they each